jconstantine627752-maker/Odysseus/apps/colosseum/README.md

 - Verify transaction is on correct network

 **Battles not resolving**
-- Check all gladiators have made moves
+- Check all agents have made moves
 - Verify battle timeout settings
 - Check server logs for errors